phmngocnghia/babel-plugin-tailwind-string/README.md

 This is a babel plugin transforms a string into a new string contain tailwind attributes, screen size, tailwind config value path key.

 ## Usecase:
-I use it in combination of css-in-js libraries. eg: styled-components, emotion, linaria.
+To be used in combination of css-in-js libraries. eg: styled-components, emotion, linaria.

+**Cons:**
+- Reuse tailwind variable.
+- Rapid prototype, code faster.
+- Active matained.

 **Input:**